Lecture 3-3. Sigma Algebra(σ-algebra)

 ○ Disjoint: Ai ∩ Aj = ∅

 ① Expression 1.
-If there exists a function X such that ∀B ∈ ℬ(ℝ), X-1(B) ∈ ℱ (measurable), then that function is called a random variable
+If there exists a function X such that ∀B ∈ ℬ(ℝ), X-1(B) ∈ ℱ (measurable), meaning ℙ(X ∈ B) is well-defined, then X is measurable and that function is called a random variable.

 ② Expression 2.
 X: Ω → ℝ is a random variable ⇔ X-1(A) = {ω ∈ Ω: X(ω) ∈ A} ∈ ℱ ∀ A ∈ ℬ(ℝ)